60dhi/WiFiSecurity/commands.md

-1. monitor is mode is like promiscuous mode of the ethernet world where all the traffic can be monitored at a given time on the current channel.
+1. monitor mode is like promiscuous mode of the ethernet world where all the traffic can be monitored at a given time on the current channel.

 **Powering up the wireless card**
 2. ifconfig wlan0 up ---> start the wireless card